babylonhealth/ios-playbook/Interview/ConductingATechnicalInterview.md

 ### Make the Candidate Feel Welcome and Appreciated

 Interviewing for a new job can be quite nerve racking.
 You want to make sure that the candidate feels relaxed and welcome to give him or her their best chance to give a good impression.
 Small things like meeting the candidate in the reception, ask if they want a drink or need a visit to the bathroom helps a lot.
 Acknowledging the effort made to come to the interview is important.
-Some small talk about how the journey was and how their day has been so far is often relaxing.
-Also, always thank the candidate for taking the time to come to the interview.
+Always thank the candidate for taking the time to come to the interview.
 Hearing that we are grateful for their effort will make the candidate feel valued and respected.

+Most of us find small talk about everyday events relaxing.
+Asking the candidate about the journey was and how their day has been can be a good way to make them feel welcome and at ease.
+This is, however, a little bit handle with care.
+Most of us is not the same as all of us and sooner or later you will interview a candidate who prefers to only talk about the topic for the interview.

 ### Look for what the Candidate can Bring